vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

   and then some work popped up at the last minute that took precedence.
 Without the promise (that had gotten my hopes high) I would have been better equipped to accept the work.
-Instead, I needeed to figure out other, more indirect, ways to achieve the benefits that I was using "promises" to obtain.
+Instead, I needed to figure out other, more indirect, ways to achieve the benefits that I was using "promises" to obtain.
 [Promises are a weaker form of boundaries, in the sense that a promise is just a determination to apply a boundary in specific instances, but that